SyedHuzaifa007/Text-To-Speech-Tool/README.md

 # Text-To-Speech-Tool
-This repository contains the code for a Text To Speech Tool written in Python.
+This repository contains the code for a Text To Speech Tool written in Python3.

 ### Module Used:
 - The module that is used in making this tool is the <code>**pyttsx3**</code>